shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 The script generates the following files in the output directory of you project folder:

-1. `_rawyolo.json`: Raw YOLO detection data.
+1. `_rawyolo.msgpack`: Raw YOLO detection data.
 Can be re-used when re-generating scripts
-2. `_cuts.json`: Detected scene changes.
+2. `_cuts.msgpack`: Detected scene changes.
 3. `_rawfunscript.json`: Raw Funscript data.
 Can be re-used when re-generating script with different settings.
 4. `.funscript`: Final Funscript file.
 5. `_heatmap.png`: Heatmap visualization of the Funscript data.
 6. `_comparefunscripts.png`: Comparison visualization between the generated Funscript and the reference Funscript (if provided).
 7. `_adjusted.funscript`: Funscript file with adjusted amplitude.
-8. `_debug_logs.json`: Contains all the raw metrics collected and can be used to debug your video when processing is completed.
+8. `_metrics.msgpack`: Contains all the raw metrics collected and can be used to debug your video when processing is completed.

 ---